Understanding Ingrown Toenails in Babies: A Guide for Parents

 - Genetics: Some babies are born with nails that naturally curve inwards, predisposing them to ingrown toenails.

-- Tight Footwear or Socks: Wearing socks or shoes that are too tight can exert pressure on a baby’s toenails, causing them to grow into the surrounding skin.
+- Tight Footwear or Socks: Wearing shoes or socks that are too tight can exert pressure on a baby’s toenails, causing them to grow into the surrounding skin.

 - Improper Nail Trimming: Cutting a baby's toenails too short or not straight across can encourage the nails to grow into the skin.